-There is a large market on eBay for hobby-related items such as trading cards.
+eBay has a large market for hobby-related items such as trading cards.
 As a seller, you’ll appreciate how much easier to pack and ship they are than larger, more delicate items.

-With all the listings on eBay, you can quickly determine the value of an item you have based on past sales of similar ones.
-Sites like eBay have made it even easier for trading card sellers to list their items.
+With all the listings, you can quickly determine the value of an item you have based on past sales of similar ones.
+Sites like eBay have made listing items even easier for trading card sellers.
 Tap or click here for our report.
 But coin collectors haven’t had it quite as easy.
 Until now.

 Have some old coins lying around?
 They may be worth something.
 Even if you don’t want to sell them, why not find out how much they’re worth?
 Read on to learn more about a site that helps you identify, buy, sell and estimate the value of your coins.